- The root cause of 'Site Not Found'

 - How to check your current DNS records

-- Rebuilding the Apache config file via DreamHost's control panel
+- Rebuilding the Apache or Nginx config file via DreamHost's control panel

 - If you're not using DreamHost's DNS